 1. Evidence of significant history of hepatic, reproductive, gastrointestinal, renal, bleeding, or hematological disorders including coagulation, pulmonary, neurological, respiratory, endocrine, or cardiovascular system abnormalities (especially hypertension, peripheral vascular disease, coronary artery disease, transient ischemic attacks, or cardiac rhythm abnormalities), psychiatric disorders, acute infection, or other conditions that would interfere with study participation or with the absorption, distribution, metabolism, or excretion of drugs.
-2. Presence of two or more risk factors for cardiovascular disease (family history of premature heart disease, hyperlipidemia, or hypertension) 3.
-Any contraindication to zolmitriptan administration including: - History of coronary artery disease or coronary vasospasm
+2. Presence of three or more of the following CAD risk factors for cardiovascular disease: - A. Current tobacco use (subjects who have smoked within 30 days of screening)